 - Pancreatic enzymes (chemicals created by the pancreas

 - Abdominal x-ray

 - Abdominal ultrasound.
 This typically is performed in everyone with their first attack of pancreatitis to not only look at the pancreas but to identify if gallstones are present in the gallbladder.

 - CT scan.
 This is the most important imaging test for acute pancreatitis to asses for complications and determines severity.

 After the diagnosis of acute pancreatitis is determined, the cause should be identified.
 Sometimes further testing will be required or procedures will be performed such as an ERCP or sphincter of Oddi manometry.
 Sometimes no cause can be identified.

 Hospitalization is usually required.
 Treatment is based on how severe the disease is.
 Treatments work to remove the causative factors and to reduce inflammation.
 Recovery usually occurs within 5-7 days.

 Pancreatitis is treated with drinking fluids only for several days.
-Supportive care is
+Supportive care is provided:

 - Pain control